 - Acceptance of deliverables/final report by the sponsor

 - Resolution of compliance issues such as cost sharing, time and effort reporting and program income

 - Assurance that all project charges have been posted appropriately in UTShare/PeopleSoft

 - Assurance that all matters pertaining to sub-recipients have been addressed

 - Completion of all financial reports, as well as invention reports, inventory, equipment and property reports

-OSPA/RSC initiates the grant closeout process by sending a Closeout Certification form to GCFS.
-With this form, OSPA/RSC certifies that the factors listed above have been satisfied, in particular that:
+The OSPA/RSC initiates the project closeout process by sending a Closeout Certification form to GCFS.
+With this form, the OSPA/RSC certifies that the factors listed above have been satisfied, in particular that:

 - All financial activity has been posted;

 - All required reports have been submitted; and